 - Formally create the Individual Development Plan (IDP)

-- Prep Interactive Forums on "Applying to Graduate School", "Minority Health Disparities", and "My Life Journey to Biomedical Research"
+- Prep Interactive Forums on "Applying to Graduate School" and "My Life Journey to Biomedical Research"

 - Mock interview sessions and essay review

 - Present at National Conferences including SACNAS or ABRCMS

 - Participate in Seminars and Retreats

 - Continuation of mentoring and research

 - Additional optional shadowing, or experience, dependent on the needs of the scholar

 - Graduate Level Course (CIPP 907 or 909)